jinseobhong/typescript.reactNative.template/CONTRIBUTING.md

 1) Please fill in the title in the form of [Kind of implement] content about implement.
 Example :
    - [REPOSITORY] Add issue template
 2) Please add the type of implementation to the label.
+   - label list:
+     - Documentation
+     - Environment
+     - Feature
+     - Fix
+     - Re-factory
+     - Repository
+     - etc
-3) Please describe what you are trying to solve with your implementation.
+4) Please describe what you are trying to solve with your implementation.
-4) Write about implementation goals.
+5) Write about implementation goals.
-5) Write about the environment for implementation.
+6) Write about the environment for implementation.
-6) Write down task for implementation.
+7) Write down task for implementation.
-7) Please let me know if you have an alternative implementation.
+8) Please let me know if you have an alternative implementation.
-8) If you have anything else to write about the implementation, please write it down.
+9) If you have anything else to write about the implementation, please write it down.
-9) If you have any references to the implementation, please write.
+10) If you have any references to the implementation, please write.

 #### How to create issue about *Test for implementation*